 In making investments, the District will exercise the care, skill, prudence and diligence under the circumstances then prevailing that a prudent person acting in a like capacity and familiar with such matters would use to meet the goals of the investment program.

 District funds are monies of the District, including operating funds.
 “Operating funds” of the District are funds which are reasonably expected to be used during a current budget year or within fifteen months of receipt.
 When investing operating funds, the investments must mature within three hundred and ninety‐seven days or less.
+If, during the current budget year an amount of public funds will exceed operating funds by at least thirty-three percent, the amount of public funds that exceed operating funds by greater that thirty-three percent may be invested in certificates of deposit at federally insured depository institutions which mature within sixty-three months or less, in accordance with state and federal laws.
 When investing funds other than operating funds, the investments must mature according to the need for the funds.

 The Board authorizes the treasurer to invest funds in excess of current needs in the following investments.